mhorpheus/test/DFIR-Triage-Scoping.md

 Depending on the Client answer, potential next steps are:
 1. Engaged - start Spin up process.
 2. Do not engage - upload evidence with Client decision to do not engage to Notes section in Resilient ticket and close ticket with "Not Engaged" resolution.
+If there is no response for XXX hours, then send a follow up mail or make a call.
+TO BE DISCUSSED.

 ## Claiming
 X-Foce IR service is build in such a way, that anyone can request assistance, mainly by calling Hotline.
 Triage is offered free of charge irrespective of having subscription or not.
 It is not possible to provide claiming for all Triage participants.
 Only Triage Call Lead should claim 1 hour "not against subscription" in this Engagement ticket.